 The current state of MDM

 Modern master data management software often offers more elaborate features, such as graph databases, to analyze the extended relationships data can have.
 In the B2C world, this may involve looking at not just a specific customer, but also at the relationship that customer has to others -- e.g., family members.

 In the B2B world, this involves ensuring that you have a picture of not just a particular supplier or trading counterparty, but also where that company sits within a web of linked companies.
 Assessing the risk of trading with a particular company is all very well, but if it turns out to have a parent company with an entirely different name, then you need to factor that into your counterparty risk models.

 Plenty of companies discovered this, to their detriment, when Enron folded spectacularly in 2001, taking with it a series of not obviously linked companies.
-Mapping the web of dependencies, whether in corporate hierarchies or with consumers, is a problem well-suited to modern master data software.
+Mapping the web of dependencies, whether in corporate hierarchies or with consumers, is a problem well-suited to modern MDM software.

 The MDM industry continues to evolve to handle new business problems, as well as underlying infrastructure changes such as cloud computing and big data.
 It has matured beyond the phase of wild-eyed excitement when master data management software was going to solve all enterprise data management challenges in boil the ocean, grandiose projects.

-MDM is now moving to a more modest and sustainable phase in which it is applied to tackle more specific, immediate business challenges supported by data governance processes that are driven by business leaders rather than technologists.
-It is a welcome transition, and one in which the focus is shifting to delivering business value rather than putting in a new layer of corporate technical infrastructure.
+MDM is now moving to a more modest and sustainable phase in which it's applied to tackle more specific, immediate business challenges supported by data governance processes that are driven by business leaders rather than technologists.
+It's a welcome transition, and one in which the focus is shifting to delivering business value rather than putting in a new layer of corporate technical infrastructure.